yosif111/Laravel_Course/README.md

 # Laravel_Course
-this is the repository for the laravel Course tutored to FTC members.
+this is the repository for the laravel Course tutored to FTC members by me.
 2/2/2018

 Course Overview: <br>
 <ul>